GreyGnome/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.
 ```

-*_What's New?_ Fri Oct 16 07:52:45 CDT 2015
+*_What's New?_ Sat Oct 17 11:56:01 CDT 2015
-Version 0.9.1 of the library has been released.
-Arduino Zero support added.
-Bug fixes in examples/OOSimple (thanks RobertClemenzi).
-And don't forget about the ATtiny support added in 0.9.0!
-See the Release Notes in the extras directory for details.
+Version 0.9.2 of the library has been released.
+I discovered a rather pernicious bug, wherein the library was setting the global interrupt enable bit.
+This could cause a serious and difficult-to-debug race condition, as it is not the job of the library to manage that bit.
+The chips come with interrupts enabled so existing code should not be affected.
+My thanks to http://gammon.com.au/interrupts (the 'How are interrupts queued?' section).

 The EnableInterrupt library is an Arduino interrupt library, designed for
 all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based